Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load

 \descitem{Measurement Error} The measurement noise variance for both the nodal displacements as well as the global load values was assumed to be known and i.i.d.
-In reality, noise from a load cell is a percent of the reading instead of constant.
-Additionally, in this synthetic example the measurement noise for the displacement field was defined in the field space and then transformed to account for the linear transformation of the displacement field via PCA.
-While this worked well for this synthetic example, in real experiments, correlation in the field space and model form error from the PCA may become more of an issue, in which case an additional noise term would need to be approximated in the reduced space.
-In summary, the statistical model would be more flexible (an perhaps provide more reliable uncertainty metrics in the experimental application) if the noise variance were also inferred from the data.
-The incorporation of unknown and hetereoscedastic noise into the BOED framework has been left to future work, and the correlated noise of the field data can be addressed by performing inference in the spectral domain, where PCA singular values offer a decorrelated representation as addressed in the \emph{Inference in Field vs. PCA Space} discussion point.
+In reality, noise from a load cell is a percent of the reading instead of constant, and displacement field data has a noise structure that is spatially correlated \cite{fayad2025identification}.
+The statistical model would be more flexible and provide more reliable uncertainty metrics in the experimental application if the noise variance were also inferred from the data.
+The incorporation of unknown hetereoscedastic noise into the BOED framework has been left to future work, and the correlated noise of the field data can be addressed by performing inference in the spectral domain, where PCA singular values offer a decorrelated representation as addressed in the \emph{Inference in Field vs. PCA Space} discussion point.

 \descitem{Binary Load Path Tree} A cruciform specimen in a planar biaxial load frame was selected for this synthetic experimental configuration.
 The corresponding load path tree had two branches per node, corresponding to tensile displacement in either the horizontal or vertical arms of the cruciform, with a fixed number of load steps and a fixed displacement increment for the load path tree.
 This was a simple starting point; however, ICC is not restricted to this tree structure.
-Other, more complex, and perhaps even more appropriate, branch options may include both positive and negative displacements, combinations of displacements applied in both directions simultaneously, a variable displacement increment, etc. Additionally, other deformation modes (i.e. tension-torsion) could be considered, or even a combination of planar biaxial and torsional loading given the capabilities of the load frame.
+Other, more complex, and perhaps even more appropriate, branch options may include both positive and negative displacements, combinations of displacements applied in both directions simultaneously, a variable displacement increment, etc. Additionally, other deformation modes---such as tension-torsion, or even a combination of planar biaxial and torsional loading given the capabilities of the load frame---could be considered.